thegeek-sys/Vault/Class/Multicore/CUDA - Compute Unified Device Architecture.md

 #include <stdio.h>
 #include <cuda.h>

-// can be called from the host or the device. must run on the device (GPU)
+// can be called from the host or the device and must run on the device (GPU)
-// it's a decorator
+// a kernel is always declared as void and computed result must be copied explicitly from GPU to host memory to be able to access them
-// a kernel is always declared as void. computed result must be copied explicitly from GPU to host memory __global__ void hello() {
+__global__ void hello() {
 	// supported by CC 2.0 (compute capability) printf("Hello world!\n");